 MICHIGAN CENTRAL STATION & THE CULTURAL COMMUNITIES OF SOUTHWEST DETROIT

-The launch of the Guide sets the stage for conversations with activists and scholars from the African American, Arab American, Irish, Maltese, Polish and other Easter European communities that will allow the Guide to complete its tribute to the neighborhood.
+The effort to document the history of the African American, Arab, Irish, Italian, Maltese, Native American, Polish and other Eastern European communities will allow the Guide to complete its tribute to the neighborhood.
+That work is in its early stages and is anchored in the Community History section.
 To learn more about these efforts, email: This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 TEXT & RESEARCH – DIANNE FEELEY & RON ALPERN